zokugun/vscode-explicit-folding/docs/rules/begin-end.md

 The `end` and `endRegex` properties are indicating the ending of a folding region.
 One of them is required.

+In the case that they are matched by the `begin`/`beginRegex` properties, no ending of a folding region will ever be generated because `begin`/`beginRegex` take precedence.

 ### docstring blocks

 When the `begin`/`beginRegex` and `end`/`endRegex` properties are identical, the `middle` property, capturing groups, and nested blocks aren't supported.